hallettj/hallettj.github.com/source/_drafts/which-type-checked-language.md

 This feature permits polymorphic functions and data structures, while allowing the compiler to keep track of the types flowing into and out of those functions and data structures.
-Type parameter annotations act as specifications for type-driven development - this provides a language for describing specific details of program behavior.

 For example, a function that returns the first element in a list can specify that the type of the return value is the same as the types of values in the input list
-(this is Scala code):
+(this is a Scala function type signature):

 ```scala
 def first[T](xs: List[T]): T
 ```

+Type parameter annotations act as specifications for type-driven development - this provides a language for describing specific details of program behavior.
 Without parametric polymorphism, it would be necessary to type-cast the result of `first` into the appropriate type on every invocation, which would be a source of potential errors.